quartx-analytics/calllogger/README.rst

 -------

 There are two ways to install this package.
-First is by using PYPI to install system wide, the other is by cloning the git repo and install using Pipenv to isolate the package from the rest of the system for development.
+First is by using PYPI to install system wide, the other is by cloning the git repo and install using Pipenv, whitch isolates the package from the rest of the system for development.

 Production ::